Altinn/altinn-studio-docs/content/notifications/send-notifications/developer-guides/send-sms-notifications/_index.en.md

 ---
-title: Send email notifications
+title: Send sms notifications
-linktitle: Send email notifications
+linktitle: Send sms notifications
-description: Endpoint for sending an email to one or more recipient with known contact details.
+description: Endpoint for sending an sms to one or more recipient with known contact details.
 weight: 50
 toc: true
 ---

 ## Endpoint

-POST /orders/email
+POST /orders/sms

 ## Authentication